Clownacy/clownaudio/README.md

 ## Playback backends

-In addition, clownaudio can utilise one of the following libraries to provide
+In addition, clownaudio can utilise one of the following libraries to handle audio playback:
-audio-playback:

 | Library   | Licence             | Built-in |
 |-----------|---------------------|----------|